 FTTC is widely available on the Openreach (BT phone line) network, so most fibre optic broadband deals you'll find right now are using this technology.

 Virgin Media fibre is a similar technology called Hybrid Fibre Coaxial (HFC), which uses coaxial cables to reach our homes instead of copper telephone lines.
 These are capable of delivering faster speeds, alongside telephone and TV services.

 Using Virgin, you can currently get a maximum broadband speed averaging 518Mbps; extremely fast compared to the average of around 65Mbps you'll get on an FTTC broadband service, which is what almost every other ISP uses.

 Openreach is deploying a faster FTTC technology known as G.fast which can offer speeds of more than 300Mbps, but availability is currently limited, and fewer homes will be able to receive a G.fast service compared to existing FTTC broadband as you must live within a minimum distance from the exchange for the technology to work.

 Which is the best broadband between FTTP and FTTC?

-- If you won't benefit from the speed then standard ADSL and fibre is much cheaper
+- If you won't benefit from the speed then standard ADSL and fibre are probably cheaper.

-- Reasonably good download speeds that are usually sufficient for typical domestic use
+- Reasonably good download speeds that are usually sufficient for typical home use.

-- Speed impacted by the length of copper line from cabinet
+- Speed impacted by the length of the copper line from the cabinet.

 Do you need FTTP or FTTC?

-If you're looking for a faster internet connection, you're probably best served by a service using FTTP or FTTC.
+If you're looking for a faster internet connection, you're probably best served by either FTTP or FTTC.
 But which one?

 For typical domestic users, the heaviest usage is likely to come from streaming video, downloading files or playing games.
 But in many cases, we just want to enjoy a spot of web browsing, social media and email.
 If you fall into the latter category then you don't necessarily need FTTP or FTTC.
 Instead, you can rely on a cheap ADSL connection.